Image compression guide showing before and after file sizes

 Why 500 KB Works

 This isn't an arbitrary number.
 It's based on real-world network performance data.
-A 500 KB image typically loads in under 2 seconds on standard 4G connections, keeping visitors engaged while preserving visual quality.
+A 500 KB image typically loads quickly on standard mobile connections, keeping visitors engaged while preserving visual quality.

 Finding Your Golden Middle